Successful completion of the BA1 course Introduction to Contemporary China A.

 Mode of instruction

-In order to pass this course, participants will have to pass both of the assessment components:
+In order to pass this course, participants will have to complete the following assessment components:

-Regular course work (presentations): 40% of final grade.
+Regular course work (presentation): 40% of final grade.

 Term paper: 60% of final grade.

 There is no mandatory textbook for this course.
-All required readings will be announced on blackboard and will be available through the Asian Studies library.
+All required readings will be announced on Brightspace and will be available through the Asian Studies library.